 Technical support for NIMAS is provided by the National Center for AEM at CAST.
-Skip Stahl is the primary contact for NIMAS questions and he can be reached at email@example.com.
+Cynthia Curry is the primary contact for NIMAS questions and she can be reached at email@example.com.
 All files must be tagged in accordance with the NIMAS 1.1 Specification and the DAISY Structure Guidelines.
 These and other resources for Creating NIMAS can be found on the center’s website.

 What is the NIMAC Validation Wizard?

 The NIMAC Validation Wizard is a stand-alone Windows program that provides DTD validation for NIMAS file sets.
 It also ensures that the XML is well-formed and that all referenced images are present in the images folder.
 NIMAC requires that all NIMAS files be validated using the tool before they are submitted to the NIMAC.
 The tool is available for free download from the NIMAC system to all publishers and conversion vendors.
 If you are a new publisher or vendor and do not yet have an account, please contact the NIMAC and we can provide you with the set-up file.

 Am I required to supply title metadata for NIMAS file sets?

 Yes.
 In order to be accepted into the NIMAC, all files must be accompanied by the required OPF metadata.
 Please ensure that you follow the NIMAC Metadata Guidelines in supplying the OPF metadata for each file set.